Tool use by non-human animals: Sea otters

 Under each foreleg, the sea otter (Enhydra lutris) has a loose pouch of skin that extends across the chest.
 In this pouch (preferentially the left side), the animal stores collected food to bring to the surface.
 Otters are also known to keep rocks in this "pocket" that they use to crack open clams and shellfish.
 To open hard shells, it may pound its prey with both paws against the rock which it places on its chest.
 Furthermore, sea otters will use large stones to pry an abalone off its rock; they will hammer the abalone shell with observed rates of 45 blows in 15 seconds or 180 rpm, and do it in two or three dives.
 Releasing an abalone, which can cling to rock with a force equal to 4,000 times its own body weight, requires multiple dives by the otter.

 Although sea otter tool use is most associated with their use of stones as anvils and hammers, they have been observed using a wide array of other objects as tools, including empty shells, driftwood, and discarded cans or bottles.
-Sea otters also use kelp or seaweed as an anchor to buoy themselves or to immobilize prey such as crabs.
+Sea otters also use kelp or seaweed as an anchor to buoy themselves or to immobilise prey such as crabs.
 Some sea otters will even improvise techniques, such as ripping off the claws of crabs and using them to pry open the crab's own shell.

-Sea otters have demonstrated the capacity for social learning, with knowledge passed down both vertically from mom to pup and horizontally within groups.
+Sea otters have demonstrated the capacity for social learning, with knowledge passed down both vertically from mother to pup and horizontally within groups.
 The frequency of tool use varies greatly between geographic regions and individual otters and depends heavily on maternal transmission.

-Sea otters are one of only three species, along with humans and bottlenose dolphins, among which individual-level specialization in tool use is documented.
+Sea otters are one of only three species, along with humans and bottlenose dolphins, among which individual-level specialisation in tool use is documented.
 Genomic analyses indicate that the RELN gene, which encodes the reelin protein and modulates synaptic plasticity and long-term potentiation, has been under positive selection among both bottlenose dolphins and sea otters, but not among river otters.
-The authors suggest that the maternally and socially transmitted variation in foraging behavior and tool use displayed by both sea otters and bottlenose dolphins might be linked to genetic adaptations for increased memory and learning abilities.
+The authors suggest that the maternally and socially transmitted variation in foraging behaviour and tool use displayed by both sea otters and bottlenose dolphins might be linked to genetic adaptations for increased memory and learning abilities.